 We are living in an unprecedented time of uncertainty and change; organizations and teams are being faced with fast-moving changes like never before.
 As a leader, you’re facing new challenges, re-prioritizing needs, and handling the responsibility of managing your team through it all.
 This emotional process can feel personal and overwhelming.
 Learning to understand the human process is important – it can help you manage your emotions and find ways to cope to stay healthy, focused, and productive.

 Firstly, it’s important to acknowledge that although you’re a leader, you’re also human.
-We must recognize that everyone is feeling a level of uncertainty and anxiety right now.
+We must recognize that everyone has been feeling a level of uncertainty and anxiety for some time now.
 Whether you’re trying to support your team, family, friends, neighbors, or anyone else through this global change — know that we are all in this together.

-Secondly, your employees will experience a range of emotions throughout the coming months.
-By learning to recognize and identify what they are experiencing, you can best support them through this difficult time both emotionally and psychologically.
+Secondly, your employees have been, and will continue to, experience a range of emotions during this time.
+By learning to recognize and identify what they are experiencing, you can best support them both emotionally and psychologically.

 And finally, as a leader, you play a role in helping your teams cope and navigate through this period of uncertainty.
 It is important to understand where your team is before you can help them cope and adjust.
-Your support and leadership can be an important signal in helping your teams through this period of uncertainty.
+Your support and leadership can be an important signal in helping your teams through this time of change.